Leuchtfeuer/auth0-for-typo3/Documentation/Administration/Plugin/Index.rst

 Plugin
 ======

 This extensions comes with a log in / log off plugin for frontend users.
-It is located underneath the plugin tab when creating a new content element.
+It is located underneath the forms tab when creating a new content element.

 .. image:: ../../Images/new-plugin.png